Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos

-with \(\{|i\rangle\}\) being the computational basis.
+with \(\{|i\rangle\}\) being the basis states in the symmetry reduced sector.
 The figure shows that IPR exhibits the same behavior as EE.
-The same imprint can be found in SRE as depicted in Fig.~\ref{fig_H_tot}(c).
+IPR is a standard diagnostic of localization in Hilbert space where larger values indicate stronger delocalization~\cite{Evers_2008}.
+In our case, it exhibits the same band-like structure as the EE implies that the eigenstates are not uniformly delocalized, despite the system being chaotic.
+Instead, different regions of the spectrum host states with systematically varying degrees of delocalization.
+As a result, the observed entanglement band structure is not a random fluctuation but reflects an underlying organization of eigenstates in Hilbert space.
+The same imprint can be found in SRE as depicted in Fig.~\ref{fig_H_tot}(d).
 Hence, although the system does not exhibit conventional fragmentation, it indicates that EE and other measures are not smooth functions of energy.
-Even in the bulk, there exist eigenstates that cause dips in the entanglement and create this band-like structure.
-This certainly opens up the possibility of investigating such a behavior in more detail and exploring the connection with the existence of quantum scars in these models, which we plan to pursue in our future work.
-The symmetry-resolved sectors of the model show chaotic nature, as displayed in Fig.~\ref{fig_H_tot}(d), which remains consistent with the behavior obtained in the previous results.
+Even in the bulk, there exist eigenstates that cause dips in the entanglement and SRE and create this band-like structure.

+This observation motivates a closer investigation of the origin of these entanglement ripples.
+Notably, the total Hamiltonian can be written as